The best gear money can buy

 The obvious choice here isn’t actually the “Price is no object” pick in our graphics cards buying guide.
 If you demand the pinnacle of PC gaming performance no matter the cost, you’ll want to pick up Nvidia’s Titan Xp ($1,200 on Nvidia’s website).
 This second revision of the “Pascal” GPU generation’s Titan uses Nvidia’s full-blown GP102 graphics processor to power the most graphically demanding games of today without breaking a sweat, even at 4K resolution.
 The even more potent Titan V ($3,000 on Nvidia's website) pushes further with a next-gen "Volta" GPU and HBM2 memory, but it's specialized for machine learning tasks and data science.

-Realistically, most gamers should pick up the still-ridonkulously powerful GeForce GTX 1080 Ti ($800 for an EVGA GTX 1080 Ti FTW3 on Amazon).
+Here in the real world, most gamers should pick up the still-ridonkulously powerful GeForce GTX 1080 Ti, or more specifically, a customized, overclocked version like the EVGA GTX 1080 Ti SC2 ($1,000 on Amazon) that pushes the pedal to the medal even more.
 It’s 25 to 35 percent faster than the vaunted GTX 1080 and immediately rendered the older $1,200 Titan X obsolete.
-Customized models like the EVGA GTX 1080 Ti SC2 push the pedal to the metal even more.

 Segue!
 If you’re going to drop big bucks on a take-no-prisoners graphics card, you’re going to want a high-end display to go with it.
 We don’t officially review monitors, so these picks are a mix of personal experience, user reviews, spec sheet parsing, and guidance from the display geeks at MonitorNerds.com.